• Skip to primary navigation

 Recipe Tips & Notes

 • Other Ingredients.
 Other flavors are popular for marinating salmon.
 Try using orange juice instead of lemon juice, Worcestershire sauce and cracked black pepper.
 You can also include your own favorite seasonings and seasoning blends as desired.
+Don't forget the salt and pepper.
 Make it your own.

 • Benefits of a Marinade.
 Marinating is a big flavor building component.
 A good marinade helps to add moisture to your proteins, especially fish.
-It also helps the salmon from drying out while you're cooking it.
-Salmon is an oilier fish, so you can easily get away without marinating, though the marinade really adds a lot of flavor.
+It also helps the salmon from drying out while you're cooking it, and it really adds a lot of flavor.

 Best Internal Temperature for Salmon